nvanlaerebeke/rasp-netboot-in-memory-os/docs/06_rootfs.md

 # Root File System

-As a starting point 2 things will be needed, the minimal root file system downloadable from the alpine website and the kernel modules.
+As a starting point two things will be needed, the minimal root file system downloadable from the alpine website and the kernel modules.

 For the kernel modules, copy them from the `tar.gz` extracted in the previous step (`initramfs`), it should be located in `./boot/modloop-rpi(4)`

 ## Root File System Files